Grow your business with Rathly

 Source: U.S. Bureau of Labor Statistics, Orlando-Kissimmee-Sanford Economy at a Glance.
 April 2026 figures are preliminary.

-Education and health services is not the largest employment sector in Orlando, but it is one of the region’s most important large job categories.
-Leisure and hospitality is still larger because tourism remains a major part of the regional economy.
-Education and health services stands out because it combines scale, steady hiring, local headquarters, specialized jobs, and long-term population-driven demand.
+Education and health services is not Orlando’s largest employment sector, but it is one of the most important large job categories for long-term economic strength.
+Leisure and hospitality remains bigger because tourism is still a major part of the regional economy.
+Healthcare stands out because it combines scale, steady hiring, local headquarters, specialized jobs, and population-driven demand.

 Industry SectorApril 2026 Jobs12-Month Change